Why do radicals have beneficial properties in our bodies?

 Cathepsin B which has a thiol (-SH) at the active site and is involved in endocytosis and cell migration is inhibited by radicals and has been shown to be inhibited by Manuka honey due to the generation of radicals.

-The extracellular cascade (outside of the cell), receives signals from the external environment.
+The extracellular cascade (outside of the cell), receives signals from the external environment, these can occur through radical chemistry (see below).

-This cascade of reactions looks similar to the one that occurs in the mitochondria.
+This cascade of reactions looks similar to the ones seen inside the mitochondria.

 Radical role in quantum entanglement

 Radicals also have an important role in quantum entanglement.
-How is matter held together in a coherent orderly fashion so that it works together without falling apart and without doing something that it should not do as shown in this example where radicals have generated a quantum entangled solution which responds coherently at different frequencies of light to create structure.
+How is light held together in a coherent orderly fashion so that it works together to create structures without falling apart and without doing something that it should not do.
+As shown in this example where radicals have been used to generate a quantum entangled solution which responds coherently at different frequencies of light (UVA) to create biological structures.

 Fenton chemistry and the hydroxyl radical is the most powerful oxidant but it also creates molecules in this process.